SumiSastri/typescript-with-react/node-ts/readme.md

 This demonstration of how objects work, makes it easier to understand classes, constructors, class extension and inheritance as well as how the key word ```this``` works in object oriented programming.

 #### Objects
 Objects are unordered lists with properties and methods.
 Properties hold static values, while methods hold dynamic logic of the code block to be executed.
-Three key features of objects are they are 1.
-Stateful of have data that describes the attributes of the object 2.
-They have behavior (methods) that describes how they will act 3.
-They are unique
+Three key features of objects, they are:-
+1. Stateful of have data that describes the attributes of the object
+2. They have behavior (methods) that describes how they will act
+3. They are unique

 With TypeScript each property has both a type and a value.
 Unless notated with a question mark, properties are by default mandatory and will be inherited by future iterations of the object.

-In TypeScript each method

 There are 2 ways of declaring object literals